Manjamma Jogathi

 Manjamma Jogathii (born Manjunatha Shetty; 20 May 1957), is an Indian theatre actress, singer and dancer of Jogathi Nritya, a folk dance form of North Karnataka.
-In 2019, she became the first transgender women to be the president of Karnataka Janapada Academy, state's top institution for folk arts.
+In 2019, she became the first transgender woman to be the president of Karnataka Janapada Academy, state's top institution for folk arts.
 In January 2021, Government of India announced Padma Shri award for her contribution to the field of folk arts.

 Early life

 Jogathi was born as Manjunatha Shetty in Kallukamba village in Karnataka's Bellary district to Hanumanthaiah and Jayalakshmi.
 She was married to Jogappa, a Hindu deity owing to a ritual and was not allowed to return home.
 She was then known as Manjamma Jogathi.
 After leaving her house aged 15, she identified herself as a woman.
 Having completed education only till Class 10, she resorted to begging.
 During this time, she was sexually abused.
 Later, a father and son duo introduced her to dancing and took her to dance teacher Kallavva Jogathi, where she learnt the Jogathi dance.